 - Stick to the blockchain security checklist: Following well-researched and realistically executed checklists for the security of your blockchain-based apps is always a smart practice.
 Some of these include sticking to multifactor authentication, enforcing IAM control, leveraging SIEM, and more.

-- Practice running automated security scans: It may assist you in identifying defects in code that might lead to security vulnerabilities, as well as preventing several assaults.
+- Practice running automated security scans: It may assist you in identifying defects in code that might lead to security vulnerabilities and prevent several assaults.

-- Rely only upon trusted blockchain tools: Without giving it a second thought, you can go for reliable blockchain tools like SWC-registry, Awesome Buggy ERC20 Tokens, MythX, Octopus, Echidna, SmartCheck, Manticore, Ouente, etc.
+- Rely only upon trusted blockchain tools: Without giving it a second thought, you can use reliable blockchain tools like SWC-registry, Awesome Buggy ERC20 Tokens, MythX, Octopus, Echidna, SmartCheck, Manticore, Ouente, etc.